Category Archives: Greek Royals

 Embed from Getty Images

-The next summer, Marina’s mother and other members of the Greek royal family came to London and George and Marina began a serious courtship.
-On the evening of August 20, 1934, after a game of backgammon, Marina’s family left her alone with George and it was then that George proposed.
+The next summer, Marina’s mother and other members of the Greek royal family came to London, and George and Marina began a serious courtship.
+On the evening of August 20, 1934, after a game of backgammon, Marina’s family left her alone with George and he proposed.
 On August 28, 1934, Buckingham Palace announced the engagement of Prince George, Duke of Kent to Princess Marina of Greece and Denmark.

 The Wedding Site